After an initial assessment of your MSc application, you may be invited to complete a video interview via the online interview platform, Kira Talent.

 When will I be asked to complete a video interview?

 If you are successful in the first stage of our selection process, we will then contact you by email to invite you to complete an interview for the programme.
 Processing times can vary slightly depending on which programme you’re applying to, but you should expect to receive an interview invite around 3-5 weeks after submitting your application.
 Remember to check your junk mail to avoid missing the email!
-When you receive the invite, you will be given two weeks to log on and complete the interview.
+When you receive the invite, you will be given one week to log on and complete the interview.

 What will I be asked in the interview?

 The interview is designed to show us you can think on the spot, as you would need to in a face-to-face interview, so unfortunately we can’t provide specific examples of questions.
 Having said that, you can expect to be asked some general questions which will give us a chance to hear more about your background, strengths, and passion for your programme.
-There will also be some programme-specific questions, and for certain programmes these questions may require you to demonstrate your quantitative skills or business acumen.
+There will also be some programme-specific questions, and for certain programmes, these questions may require you to demonstrate your quantitative skills or business acumen.
 These are not designed to catch you out, so there is no need to try to revise everything you’ve learnt!

 Interview Dos and Don’ts